jacobeskin/Short-Codes/README.md

 # Short-Fortran-Codes
-Somewhat random sortment of short Fortran codes
+Somewhat random sortment of short Fortran and C++ codes

-Short Fortran codes from when I was practising programming with this language in 2015.
+Short Fortran and C++ codes from when I was practising programming with these languages.
 Some of them are part of course work.